Acamprosate for Alcohol Abuse: Does It Work?

 What Are the Signs and Symptoms of Alcohol Abuse?

 A main sign of alcohol abuse is continued drinking despite negative consequences in your life.
 Sometimes functioning alcoholics have a hard time seeing that their drinking is problematic.
 Though people with alcohol use problems are still colloquially referred to as “alcoholics,” the clinical term is an alcohol use disorder.
-In order to meet the DSM-5 diagnostic criteria for an alcohol use disorder you only need to meet two of the below criteria over the past year:
+To meet the DSM-5 diagnostic criteria for an alcohol use disorder you only need to meet two of the below criteria over the past year:

 • You’ve tried to curb or quit drinking alcohol without success more than once.